rivques/mishap-d/docs/CargoBayCAD.md

 # Cargobay Docs
 ## Basics
-### Design purpose and sucess statement:
+### Design purpose and success statement:
-* The intent of this design is to create a box that can connect to the bottom of a drone and hold the electronics for all of our various components and also hold the dropping cargo.
+* This design intends to create a box that can connect to the bottom of a drone and hold the electronics for all of our various components and also hold the dropping cargo.
-* This design is succesful if: everything fits right without filing or scraping, all the components of the in-sky module can fit inside without interference, it is lightweight enough for the drone to comfortably move with good dexterity, and the cargo can be dropped at any time.
+* This design is successful if: everything fits right without filing or scraping, all the components of the in-sky module can fit inside without interference, it is lightweight enough for the drone to comfortably move with good dexterity, and the cargo can be dropped at any time.
+* If a picture is worth a thousand words then an STL is worth a million!
+Please click on the STL renderings to truly conceptualize my design choices!

 ### Timeline:

 ## Design